IIIF/cookbook-recipes/recipe/0045-css/index.md

 ## Use Case

 You have two annotations to make on a visual resource.
-To distinguish them, one should have red text and the other should have yellow text.
+To distinguish their authors, each will be in a different text color.

 ## Implementation Notes